-Jefferson Scholars/Hagley Library Dissertation Fellowship in Business and Politics
+Louis Galambos National Fellowship in Business and Politics

-For many decades the Hagley Library has been the preeminent business history library in the United States, with over seven miles of manuscript materials, 300,000 published sources, and more than two million visual images.
+For many decades the Hagley Library has been the preeminent business history library in the United States, with over seven miles of manuscript materials, 300,000 published sources, and more than 2 million visual images.
 Many researchers have availed themselves of Hagley’s research grants to use its business and politics collections, including the archives of the National Association of Manufacturers, United States Chamber of Commerce, and National Foreign Trade Council.
 Hagley also sponsors significant scholarly programming, including seminars, conferences, and lectures pertaining to the relationship between business and politics.
 It is the administrative headquarters of the Business History Conference, the principal academic organization of business historians in the United States.
 More information on Hagley’s collections is available here.

 The Business and Politics Fellow is expected to be in residence at Hagley for the fall and spring academic year.
 While in residence, the Fellow will receive an office, stack access, inter-library loan privileges, internet access, the opportunity to present a paper in Hagley’s seminar series, and use of Hagley’s discounted scholar’s accommodations.

-The Ambrose Monell Foundation National Fellowship supports completion of exceptional dissertations that delve into groundbreaking research in the areas of technology and democracy.
-Monell Foundation National Fellows aim to enhance knowledge and understanding of science, technology, and the environment as understood through an historical perspective and democratic ideals.
+The Ambrose Monell Foundation Funded National Fellowship supports the completion of exceptional dissertations that delve into groundbreaking research in the areas of technology and democracy.
+Monell Foundation National Fellows aim to enhance knowledge and understanding of science, technology, and the environment as understood through a historical perspective and democratic ideals.
 Past Fellows have conducted research on key policy issues such as energy, urban redevelopment, history of agricultural policy, healthcare reform, national security, the environment, and environmental health.